JayWood/jw-wpcli-random-posts/README.md

 ## What this does NOT do
 Currently this CLI command does not support meta-data, mainly due to the amount of commands you would need to run for large sites.
 Still a great script if you need to generate some placeholder posts fast, especially with featured images and terms.

+## Sample Commands

+### Generate 50 posts, no feature image:
+Possibly the simplest way to use the generator.
+* `wp jw-random generate 50`

+### Create 10 posts with featured business images for an author:
+First find the author you want to attach the Post to via `wp user list` Now you know the author ID just use the `--author` flag like so:
+* `wp jw-random generate 10 --author=13 --featured-image --img-type=business`

 ## Cleanup Options

 >wp jw-random cleanup <options>